 Summary of the Ordinance:

-- Stores cannot provide customers with plastic carryout bags at the point of sale.
+- Businesses cannot provide customers with plastic carryout bags at the point of sale.

-- Pharmacy bags and product bags used to protect items from damage (such a produce, wine and bulk items) are excluded from bag fees and plastic bag ban.
+- "Product bags" used to protect items from damage (such a produce, wine, pharmacy items and bulk items), and in the case of restaurants, bags to that are used to avoid spillage are excluded from bag fees and plastic bag ban.

 - Customers may purchase a post-consumer recycled paper bag or a reusable bag at the point-of sale, or bring their own reusable bag from home to package items.